76% of manufacturers say improving shop floor productivity is their leading growth strategy for 2019

 - Leaders of high-growth manufacturers reinforce a culture of continuous improvement based on measurable results with heavy reliance on analytics.

-IQMS, in combination with Dassault Systèmes’ SOLIDWORKS product, provides a unique closed loop manufacturing system, from design through the manufacturing process, to give manufacturers a comprehensive end-to-end suite for running the business, backed by the real-time performance and scalability that companies demand.
+In combination with Dassault Systèmes’ SOLIDWORKS product, DELMIAWORKS provides a unique closed loop manufacturing system, from design through the manufacturing process, to give manufacturers a comprehensive end-to-end suite for running the business, backed by the real-time performance and scalability that companies demand.